Special offer

 • Address the demands your company needs to meet, along with how the candidate can help you achieve them.

 If you plan on hiring several new employees for the same job, you may want to conduct a group interview.
-This is a great way to screen several candidates at once and determine how well they collaborate.
+This allows you to screen several candidates at once and determine how well they collaborate.

-However, before you make your selection and send a job offer letter, you’ll typically need to complete a few final steps.
-These last few steps in the vetting process can help ensure the top candidate will be the best hire.
+Before you make your selection and send a job offer letter, you’ll typically complete a few final steps in the vetting process to verify the candidate’s qualifications.
+These help you ensure the information the candidate provided is true.
+Additional steps may include:

 Recent Candidate screening articles